babak2/outbreak_analyser/README.md

 The plot of result will be saved as in the output directory (default name is outbreak_plot.png).
 ![model visualization](./images/outbreak_plot.png)

+## Future Extensions

+- **Data Input:** Allow the program to read data from external sources, such as real-world case data.
+- **Customizable Output Formats:** Provide options to export model results in various formats for further analysis and reporting.
+- **Statistical Analysis:** Incorporate statistical analysis tools to provide confidence intervals or uncertainty estimates for the simulation results.
+- **Sensitivity Analysis:** Implement sensitivity analysis to identify the most influential parameters and understand the robustness of the model.
+- **Calibration with Real-world Data:** Calibrate the model parameters using real-world epidemiological data to ensure that the simulation closely aligns with observed patterns of disease spread.
+- **Interactive Visualization:** Create interactive visualization to explore better the dynamics of the outbreak.
+**- Geographical Visualization:** Enhance visualization capabilities to include geographical maps with overlays of disease spread, population density, and other relevant information.
+- **GIS Integration:** Integrate with Geographic Information System (GIS) data to obtain real-world geographical features such as roads, population density, and healthcare facilities.
+- **Intervention Strategies:** Implement different intervention strategies, such as vaccination campaigns, social distancing, or lockdowns, and analyze their impact on the spread of the disease.
+- ...

 ## License